cairo-book/cairo-book/src/ch11-05-hash.md

 {{#include ../listings/ch11-advanced-features/no_listing_04_hash_poseidon/src/lib.cairo:structure}}
 ```

-As our struct derives the trait `Hash` trait, we can call the function as follows for Poseidon hashing :
+As our struct derives the `Hash` trait, we can call the function as follows for Poseidon hashing :

 ```rust
 {{#rustdoc_include ../listings/ch11-advanced-features/no_listing_04_hash_poseidon/src/lib.cairo:main}}